AdobeDocs/journey-optimizer-b2b.en/help/user/buying-groups/buying-groups-overview.md

 The displayed score is rounded.
 For example, a score of 75.89999 is displayed as 76.

+#### Weighting

-**Weighting** - Users can assign _weighting_ to each role in the roles template to allocate different weights for a role to calculate the engagement score.
+Users can assign _weighting_ to each role in the roles template to allocate different weights for a role to calculate the engagement score.

 ![Set weighting to each role in the roles template](./assets/roles-templates-weighting.png){width="700" zoomable="yes"}